-- 7.1 The implementation of HRA Reform in 2012 brought the expectation that Councils will take a greater business planning role when managing their Housing Revenue Account.
-Cabinet are being asked to approve the revised HRA Business Plan elsewhere on his agenda.
-This includes a 30 year financial model which sets out the long-term position of the Councils HRA, using 2022/23 as the base year.
+7.1 The implementation of HRA Reform in 2012 brought the expectation that Councils will take a greater business planning role when managing their Housing Revenue Account.
+Cabinet approved the Council's 30 year HRA Business Plan at its meeting on 25th January 2022.
+This included a 30 year financial model which set out the long-term position of the Council's HRA, using 2022/23 as the base year.
+As part of the 2023/24 budget setting process, this model has been refreshed and updated.
 This is summarised at Appendix E. This is set out using a standard approach, which is to show each of the first 5 years individually, then group the remainder of the model in 5-year bands.
-It incorporates expenditure & income for both revenue and capital, along with the HRA balances and debt position. - 7.2 The information provided by the model for future years should be viewed as indicative.
+It incorporates expenditure and income for both revenue and capital, along with the HRA balances and debt position.

+- 7.2 The information provided by the model for future years should be viewed as indicative.
 This is because a number of assumptions have to be made when projecting into the future, and the following paragraphs give some further details on these.
 Given the potential for these to vary, the impact upon the modelling could result in an improvement or decline in the position shown, dependant on the size of change and the degree of impact upon the plan.
-However, prudent assumptions are made wherever possible to protect the Councils financial position and to ensure the ongoing viability of the HRA. - 7.3 Officers have undertaken sensitivity analysis on the 30 year model to evaluate the impact any change or combination of changes in the assumptions could have.
-Further information on the work undertaken is provided at paragraph 7.24.
+However, prudent assumptions are made wherever possible to protect the Council's financial position and to ensure the ongoing viability of the HRA. - 7.3 Officers have undertaken sensitivity analysis on the 30 year model to evaluate the impact of any change or combination of changes in the assumptions could have.
+Further information on the work undertaken is provided at paragraph 7.26.